 Words of Affirmation

 This love language is all about verbal communication.
-If your S.O. identifies with this language, you might want to directly tell them how nice they look or how great a meal tasted that they cooked for you.
+If your S.O. identifies with this language, you might want to directly tell them how nice they look or how great a meal they cooked for you tasted.
 It involves showing love through the use of verbally affirming statements toward your partner.
 These words will also build your mate's self-image and confidence.

 Some people believe that being together, doing things together, and focusing in on one another is the best way to show and receive love.
 This includes being emotionally engaged with each other no matter what you're doing, even if it's just hanging out.
 If this is your partner's love language, turn off the TV, ignore your cell phone, and give one another some undivided attention.